1Password/scim-examples/beta/do-app-platform-op-cli/README.md

 doctl account get
 ```

-### Step 3: Generate credentials for automated user provisioning to 1Password
+### Step 3: Generate credentials for automated user provisioning with 1Password

 1. [Sign in](https://start.1password.com) to your account on 1Password.com.
 2. [Create a vault](https://support.1password.com/create-share-vaults-teams/#create-a-vault) to store your 1Password SCIM bridge credentials.
 This guide assumes the vault is named `op-scim` by default, but you can change it to something else if you like.
    > **Note**
    >
-   > 👀 You have to sign in at 1Password.com to set up automated provisioning, but you can create a vault from any 1Password app, including [1Password CLI](https://developer.1password.com/docs/cli/reference/management-commands/vault#vault-create), for example:
+   > 💻 You have to sign in at 1Password.com to set up automated provisioning, but you can create a vault from any 1Password app, including [1Password CLI](https://developer.1password.com/docs/cli/reference/management-commands/vault#vault-create), for example:
    >
    > ```sh
-   > op vault create op-scim --description "1Password SCIM bridge credentials"  --icon id-card
+   > op vault create "op-scim" --description "1Password SCIM bridge credentials" --icon id-card
    > ```
    >
 3. Click [Integrations](https://start.1password.com/integrations/directory) in the sidebar.
 4. Choose your identity provider from the User Provisioning section.
-5. Choose Custom deployment.
+5. Choose "Custom deployment".
 6. Use the "Save in 1Password" buttons for both the `scimsession` file and bearer token to save them as items in your 1Password account.
 Save each in the `op-scim` vault (or the chosen name for the vault created above).
 Use the supplied name for these items (or make a note of their names if you choose your own).

 ### Step 4: Configure the `scimession` credentials for passing to App Platform